 * * *

-I was to sign the lease three days later, on September 13th, at the broker’s office in midtown Manhattan.
-Having accomplished my mission well ahead of schedule, I had no reason to hang around in New York and risk over-staying my welcome.
-At the time I was crashing rent-free at my friend Mei Lin’s apartment in Queens, and so I decided to fly back to Toronto a week early.
+I was supposed to sign the lease three days later, on September 13th, at the broker’s office in midtown Manhattan.
+Having accomplished my mission of finding a place ahead of schedule, I had no reason to hang around in New York until the 22nd, the date of my scheduled return to Toronto.
+At the time I was crashing rent-free at my friend Mei Lin’s apartment in Queens, and so I decided to fly back to Canada a week early.

-Since every major airlines had an office at the World Trade Center, I thought it was only appropriate to pay a visit to the famous skyscrapers — designed by Japanese architect Minoru Yamasaki (山崎實) and known for their stunning symmetry and understated grace — first thing Tuesday morning to change my flight reservation.
+Since every major airlines had an office on the concourse level of the World Trade Center, I thought it was only appropriate to pay a visit to the famous skyscrapers—designed by Japanese architect Minoru Yamasaki (山崎實) and known for their stunning symmetry and understated grace—first thing Tuesday morning to have my flight changed.
 And since Mei Lin’s office was just across the street, I figured I would take her out to lunch to thank her for her hospitality.

 That series of unremarkable decisions was what put me on the southbound No.2 train at 9:00am on that fateful day.
 If only I had left my friend’s apartment half an hour earlier, I might have been buried under 220 floors of concrete and steel, and my name might have been inscribed around the edges of the 9-11 Memorial along with the names of the other 2,975 victims.
 The extra 30 minutes of snoozing on my alarm clock had probably saved my life.